Charming the Hearts of Men

 Charming the Hearts of Men is a 2021 American historical romantic drama film written and directed by S.E.
 DeRose and starring Kelsey Grammer, Anna Friel and Sean Astin.
 It is inspired by true events during the civil rights movement in 1964.
+It has been suggested that the character of the unnamed Congressman is loosely based on Congressman Howard W. Smith.